 Open Source preferences to add trusted sites, prioritized sites, and blocked sites.
 Use the popup Search dropdown to switch quickly.

-Open the popup, choose Check Images on This Page, choose AI Provider, choose model, choose Search, then click Scan For Posts/Images.
-FactLens finds visible posts/images and lets you review and select them.
+Open the popup, choose Check Images and Posts, confirm the image-mode AI and Search choices, then click Scan For Posts/Images.
+FactLens finds visible items, removes duplicates locally, and lets you review what will be checked.

 Image scanning is not an audio workflow.
 It does not use Deepgram.
 Use a vision-capable AI model for screenshots, memes, charts, and visual claims.
 Use Search when you want source-backed evidence.